-2.1 Implement actions to recover listed endangered and threatened species
+Implement actions to recover listed endangered and threatened species

-- Advance scientific understanding and management efforts to stabilize and advance recovery efforts for highest priority ESA-listed species through the NOAA Fisheries Species in the Spotlight initiative.
-Species in the Spotlight include Southern Resident killer whales, white abalone, Pacific leatherback sea turtles, Central California Coast coho salmon, and Sacramento River winter-run Chinook salmon. - Provide leadership on conservation and mitigation for aquaculture activities coast-wide. - Advance white abalone recovery by improving spawning and rearing production through funding and research, outplanting captive raised white abalone to the wild and monitoring survival, and evaluating habitat to add new outplanting locations. - Advance efforts of federal and state fisheries to implement improved gear marking programs to better identify sources of ESA-listed species bycatch. - Utilize the expertise of tribes in the recovery process. - Execute the NWFSC and SWFSC salmon recovery science strategies to maximize recovery of ESA listed salmon. - Investigate and mitigate impacts of stormwater runoff and thiamine deficiency on salmon populations.
+- Advance scientific understanding and management efforts to stabilize and advance recovery efforts for highest priority ESAlisted species through the NOAA Fisheries Species in the Spotlight initiative.
+Species in the Spotlight include Southern Resident killer whales, white abalone, Pacific leatherback sea turtles, Central California Coast coho salmon, and Sacramento River winter-run Chinook salmon. - Provide leadership on conservation and mitigation for aquaculture activities coast-wide. - Advance white abalone recovery by improving spawning and

+- rearing production through funding and research, outplanting captive raised white abalone to the wild and monitoring survival, and evaluating habitat to add new outplanting locations.

+- Support Pacific Fishery

+Management Council and

+Pacific States Marine Fisheries

+Commission development of

+improved fishing gear marking

+programs to better identify

+sources of ESA-listed species

+bycatch.

+- Utilize the expertise of tribes in the recovery process and consider the needs of underserved communities when conducting recovery actions.

+- Communicate and implement the Northwest and Southwest

-• Investigate violations and enforce regulations against the harming of marine mammals and ESA-listed species and imperiling those species or their habitat.
+- fisheries science centers' salmon recovery science strategies to maximize recovery of ESA-listed salmon. - Investigate and mitigate impacts of stormwater runoff and thiamine deficiency on salmon populations. - Investigate violations and enforce regulations against the harming of marine mammals and ESA-listed species and imperiling those species or their habitat.

-2.2 Model and predict the effects of climate change on protected species to improve conservation outcomes
+Model and predict the effects of climate change on protected species to improve conservation outcomes

-- Using state-of-the-art science, evaluate the impacts of acute events (e.g., extreme weather, marine heat waves) and how they affect protected resources and their ecosystems in both the short and long term. - Develop adaptive and dynamic management approaches to efficiently respond to climate driven ecosystem disturbances. - Coordinate and implement proactive strategies to minimize drought impacts on listed species.
+Using state-of-the-art science, evaluate the impacts of acute events (e.g., extreme weather

+- and marine heat waves) and how they affect protected resources and their ecosystems in both the short and long term. - Develop adaptive and dynamic management approaches to efficiently respond to climatedriven ecosystem disturbances. - Coordinate and implement proactive strategies to minimize drought impacts on listed species.

-2.3 Expand the use of advanced and innovative technologies
+Expand the use of advanced and innovative technologies

-- Continue to develop new and emerging technologies (e.g., uncrewed system platforms, advanced sensors, molecular genetics (including eDNA), digital platforms, electronic reporting/monitoring, mobile applications, and artificial intelligence/machine learning, and cloud computing) with industry, academia and other partners to conduct surveys, enhance and improve the accuracy of observing systems, and collect and share data in cost-effective, transparent, and real-time approaches. - Work with industry, academia, and other partners to test, deploy, and use these technologies. - Continue Antarctic research to further the development of innovative technologies that can also be applied in the United States.
+- Continue to develop new and emerging technologies (e.g., uncrewed system platforms, advanced sensors, molecular genetics (including eDNA), digital platforms, electronic reporting/ monitoring, mobile applications, artificial intelligence/machine learning, and cloud computing) with industry, academia, the Pacific States Marine Fisheries Commission, and other partners to conduct surveys, enhance and improve the accuracy of observing systems, and collect and share data in cost-effective. transparent, and real-time approaches. - Work with industry, academia, and other partners to test, deploy, and use these technologies. - Continue Antarctic research to further the development of innovative technologies that can also be applied in the United States.

-2.4 Protect and restore important habitats necessary for the recovery of endangered marine species
+Protect and restore important habitats necessary for the recovery of endangered marine species